A telehealth mobile application for houseplant care

-The biggest take away from this first round of user tests was that a whole section of the app was failing, and needed to be reworked, namely the section called Saved.
-After gaining such useful insights with the inital user testing interviews, I compiled all of the results, and used them as a starting point for the reworking of the designs.
+The biggest takeaway from this first round of user tests was that a whole section of the app was failing, and needed to be reworked, namely the section called Saved.
+After gaining such useful insights with the initial user testing interviews, I compiled all the results, and used them as a starting point for the reworking of the designs.

-During the next phase of the deisgn, I really honed in on the feedback I received from the prior usabilty tests.
-Many users were not able to navigate through each section of the app with confidence, so I reworked the main navigational themes, as well as changed some of the copy within the app. my hopes were to give better visabilty at first glance rather than the user feeling like they needed to click around to find what they needed.
-Showen here, are some of the reworks.
+During the next phase of the design, I really honed in on the feedback I received from the prior usability tests.
+Many users were not able to navigate through each section of the app with confidence, so I reworked the main navigational themes, as well as changed some copy within the app.
+My hopes were to give better visibility at first glance, rather than the user feeling like they needed to click around to find what they needed.
+Shown here, are some reworks.

 REFINING THE DESIGN VIA USABILITY TESTING

-Once I moved the designs from low-fi to high-fi, and changed some of the designs, it was back to testing.
+Once I moved the designs from low-fi to hi-fi, and changed some designs, it was back to testing.
 Shown below are some of the changes that were made based on test findings.